-TERMINOLOGY DESCRIPTION Co-payment This is an amount that you need to pay towards a healthcare service.
-The amount can vary by the type of covered healthcare service, place of service or if the amount the service provider charges is higher than the rate we cover.
+TERMINOLOGY DESCRIPTION Comprehensive cover This cover exceeds the essential healthcare services and Prescribed Minimum Benefits that are prescribed by the Medical Schemes Act 131 of 1998.
+Comprehensive cover offers you extra cover and benefits to complement your basic cover.
+It gives you the flexibility to choose your healthcare options and service providers.
+Whether you choose full cover or options outside of full cover, we give you the freedom to decide what suits your needs.
+Our cover is in line with, or goes beyond, defined clinical best practices.
+This ensures that you receive treatment that is expected for your condition and that is clinically appropriate.
+We may review these principles from time to time to stay current with changes in the healthcare landscape.
+While comprehensive, your cover remains subject to the Scheme's treatment guidelines, protocols and designated service providers.
+We still prioritise managed care to make sure you get the best outcomes for your health.
+Co-payment This is an amount that you have to pay towards a healthcare service.
+The amount can vary, depending on the type of healthcare service, the place of service and whether the amount that the service provider charges is higher than the rate that we cover.
 If the co-payment amount is higher than the amount charged for the healthcare service, you will have to pay for the cost of the healthcare service.
-Day-to-day benefits These are the available funds allocated to the Medical Savings Account (MSA) and Above Threshold Benefit (ATB), where applicable.
-Depending on the plan you choose, you may have cover for a defined set of day-to-day benefits.
+Day-to-day benefits The day-to-day benefits are the available money allocated to the Medical Savings Account, cover from the limited Above Threshold Benefit or defined benefits for day-to-day healthcare services.
 The level of day-to-day benefits depends on the plan you choose.
-Designated service provider (DSP) A healthcare provider (for example doctor, specialist, allied healthcare professional, pharmacist or hospital) who we have an agreement with to provide treatment or services at a contracted rate.
-Visit www.discovery.co.za or click on Find a healthcare provider on the Discovery app to view the full list of designated service providers (DSPs).
-Discovery Health Rate (DHR) This is a rate we pay for healthcare services from hospitals, pharmacies, healthcare professionals and other providers of relevant health service.
-Discovery Health Rate for Medicine This is the rate at which Discovery Health Medical Scheme will pay for medicine.
+Designated service provider (DSP) This refers to a healthcare professional or provider (for example, a doctor, specialist, allied healthcare professional, pharmacy or hospital) who/that has agreed to provide Discovery Health Medical Scheme members with treatment or services at a contracted rate.
+To view the full list of designated service providers, visit www.discovery.co.za or click on 'Find a healthcare provider' on the Discovery Health app.
+Discovery Health Rate (DHR) This is the rate that we pay for healthcare services from hospitals, pharmacies, healthcare professionals and other providers of relevant healthcare services.
+Discovery Health Rate for medicine This is the rate that we pay for medicine.
 It is the Single Exit Price of medicine plus the relevant dispensing fee.

-ICD-10 code A clinical code that describes diseases and signs and symptoms, abnormal findings, complaints, social circumstances and external causes of injury or diseases, as classified by the World Health Organization (WHO).
+TERMINOLOGY DESCRIPTION ICD-10 code A clinical code that describes diseases and signs and symptoms, abnormal findings, complaints, social circumstances and external causes of injury or diseases, as classified by the World Health Organization (WHO).
 Member The reference to member in this document also includes dependents, where applicable.
-Emergency medical condition An emergency medical condition, also referred to as an emergency, is the sudden and, at the time, unexpected onset of a health condition that requires immediate medical and surgical treatment, where failure to provide medical or surgical treatment would result in serious impairment to bodily functions or serious dysfunction of a bodily organ or part or would place the person's life in serious jeopardy.
-An emergency does not necessarily require a hospital admission.
-We may ask you for additional information to confirm the emergency.
-Related accounts Any account other than the hospital account for in-hospital care.
-This could include the accounts for the admitting doctor, anesthetist and any approved healthcare expenses like radiology or pathology.
+Emergency medical condition An emergency medical condition may be referred to, simply, as an emergency.
+It is the sudden and, at the time, unexpected onset of a health condition that requires immediate medical and surgical treatment, where failure to provide this medical or surgical treatment would result in serious impairment to bodily functions or serious dysfunction of a bodily organ or part, or it would place the person's life in serious jeopardy.
+An emergency does not necessarily need you to be admitted to a hospital and you may be treated in casualty only.
+We may ask you for more information to confirm the emergency.
+Related accounts "Related accounts' refers to any account that is separate from your hospital account but related to in-hospital care that you have received.
+This could include the accounts for your admitting doctor, anaesthetist, and any approved healthcare expenses, like radiology or pathology.